stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 Instead of having all these devices *actually* monitored with a dedicated smart plug with energy monitoring (P110 or P115), they can be *hard-coded* in the configuration file under `always_on`.

+This can be used for devices that go on and off at regular intervals, such as a refrigerator that runs the compressor for about 10 minutes every 20-30 minutes, consuming about 80 W each time.
+This is only the low-power cycle to maintain the internal temperature.
+When the refrigerator is not opened; the compressor will run for a longer time and/or draw more power (about 400 W) when the refrigerator is refilled with groceries that are not cold.

 ## A more long-term database